Star Maddie Ziegler Says She’s Never Going Back to ‘Dance Moms’

 Maddie Ziegler may be happier without the pressures of Abby Lee Miller’s explosive temper in her life, but Maddie has admitted that dance is her first love and always will be.
 It will be interesting to see if she finds a way to return to the stage and continue to share her passion and love of dance.

 And who knows?
-Maybe one day she will get bitten by the competition bug and feel like returning to Dance Moms, or the competition circuit, might be a fun thing to do with her time to break away from the Hollywood life.
+Maybe one day she will get bitten by the competition bug and feel like returning to Dance Moms, or perhaps the competition circuit might be a fun thing to do with her time to break away from the Hollywood life.

 [Featured Image by Jordan Strauss/Invision/AP]